Chenonceau

 The Apartments

-The furnished rooms on the piano nobile include the bedchamber of Catherine de Medici, decorated with her monogram and with painted beams, and the Five Queens room, named after the French and Scottish queens connected to the chateau.
-The kitchens, built into the piers of the bridge itself above the waterline, are among the best-preserved Renaissance service quarters in France.
+The furnished rooms on the piano nobile include the bedchamber of Catherine de Medici, decorated with her monogram and painted beams, and the Five Queens Room, named after the French and Scottish queens connected to the chateau.
+The kitchens deserve more attention than they usually get: built into the piers of the bridge above the waterline, they are among the best-preserved Renaissance service quarters in France, and the contrast between the practical scale of the cooking facilities and the grandeur of the reception rooms above tells you something useful about the economics of 16th-century aristocratic life.

 Diane de Poitiers’ Garden

-On the east side of the entrance court, this formal parterre is laid out in geometric beds separated by gravel paths, with a central fountain.
-It is most impressive in late spring when the planting is full.
+The formal parterre on the east side of the entrance court is laid out in geometric beds separated by gravel paths, with a central fountain.
+It is most impressive in late May when the planting reaches full height.
+The garden was restored in the 19th century to Diane’s original plans, though scholars argue about how accurate the restoration really is.

 Catherine de Medici’s Garden